KofoworolaFapohunda/Documentation-Practice/docs/Features.md

 ## Implementation of the Advert Feature
 Created a new form named advert.cs
-Add the picture to the background and all the three buttons named the exit, start and tutorial page This was linked to the program.cs file so that it will appear first The exit button uses the application.exit() to shut down the program
+Add the picture to the background and the exit button at the corner of the picture Add the link to and video tutorial page
+This was linked to the program.cs file so that it will appear first The exit button uses the application.exit() to exit the advert of games incase the player wants to replay the game.

 ## Conclusion
 So far, all the added features are good and there is no code break caused by the features.